fhightower-tc/fhightower-tc.gitlab.io/content/post/playbooks/False Positive Triage.md

 viewLink = "https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/False%20Positive%20Triage"
 +++

 There are two versions of this playbook.
-One which works in ThreatConnect instances before version 5.7 and one that works in versions after 5.7.
+One which works in ThreatConnect instances before version 5.7 and one that works in versions >= 5.7.

-## Documentation

-### Pre 5.7 Version
+## Pre 5.7 Version

-Rather than deleting the indicator and republishing associated groups after 25 hours, this playbook writes the indicator data into the datastore so it can be triaged using a script or other mechanism.
+This playbook triages false positives by:

+- reporting a false positive
+- turning off all monitors (DNS/WHOIS)
+- resetting all ratings

+Everything in the [pre-5.7 directory](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/playbooks/False%20Positive%20Triage/pre-5.7) will work in ThreatConnect versions before 5.7.
+The `pre-5.7/False Positive Triage Standalone - pre 5.7.pbx` playbook can be installed on its own and provides a user-action trigger to triage false positives.
+There are also two interfaces (`pre-5.7/False Positive Triage HTTP Interface.pbx` and `pre-5.7/False Positive Triage Trigger Interface.pbx`) which provide different interfaces with the false positive triage component [here](https://github.com/ThreatConnect-Inc/threatconnect-playbooks/tree/master/components/false-positive-triage).
+The advantage of this structure (as described [here](https://pb-constructs.hightower.space/playbooks/paradigms/structuring-playbook-systems)) is that it is more flexible and interface-agnostic.

+### Documentation

 #### Triggers